co-developer4/CancerPredictionPro/README.md

 - Navigate to the main page to input the required data for prediction.
 - Submit the data to get an immediate risk assessment.
-- And then you will get a file from server.
-But it takes a few seconds.
+- And then you will get a prediction about input data from server.